Cuttack: Baba Ramdev Temple

 The temple is located beside the Cuttack–Bhubaneswar national highway.
 It is built entirely of white marble.
 Ramdev Pir is a Hindu folk deity of Rajasthan in India.
 Ramdev is considered to be an incarnation of Krishna.
-He was said to have had miraculous powers, and his fame reached far and wide.
-Legend has it that five Pirs from Mecca came to test Ramdev's powers.
+He was said to have had miraculous powers, and was well-known in the surrounding areas.
+One legend suggests that five Pirs from Mecca came to test Ramdev's powers.

 Gurdwara Guru Nanak Daatan Sahib

 A holy historical Sikh shrine, the Daatan Sahib Gurdwara, is where the first Sikh Guru, Shree Guru Nanak, halted on his way to Puri.
 It is believed that a tree branch planted by him after using it as a tooth cleaner still flourishes here, hence the name Daatan Sahib.